EugZol/datacaster/README.md

 * call the `right` caster with the original value, return the result unless it's valid
 * call the `op` caster with the `[left_result, right_result]`, return the result unless it's valid
 * return the original value as valid result

+#### `run { |value| ... }`

+Always returns ValidResult.
+Doesn't transform the value.

+Useful to perform some side-effect such as raising an exception, making a log entry, etc.

 #### `transform { |value| ... }`